EnduranceCode/server-setup-guide/05-server-management.md

     sudo snap install --classic certbot

-To ensure that the `certbot` command can be executed, run the following command:
+To ensure that the `certbot` command can be executed, execute the following command:

     sudo ln -s /snap/bin/certbot /usr/bin/certbot